 Worried about how these potential shifts could affect your financial future?
-A financial advisor can help you stay ahead of possible reforms and safeguard your retirement plans.
+A financial advisor can help you plan for and respond to possible reforms.

 What Is the Retirement Age?

-The retirement age generally refers to the age at which someone can claim full Social Security benefits.
-For most current workers, the full retirement age is between 66 and 67, depending on birth year.
-People born in 1960 or later reach full retirement age at 67.
-However, benefits can be claimed as early as age 62, though monthly payments are permanently reduced for those who file before reaching full retirement age.
+The term “retirement age” typically refers to the age at which an individual becomes eligible to receive full Social Security retirement benefits.
+For most current workers, full retirement age falls between 66 and 67, depending on year of birth.
+Individuals born in 1960 or later reach full retirement age at 67.
+Benefits may be claimed as early as age 62, though monthly payments are permanently reduced for those who file before reaching full retirement age.

 Campaign Promises vs. Policy Proposals